-As part of its collaborative efforts, and ongoing review of RMI-recognized upstream assurance mechanisms, the RMI engages upstream partners, including assurance mechanisms.
+As part of its collaborative efforts, and ongoing review of RMI-recognized upstream mechanisms, the RMI engages upstream partners, including upstream programs and mechanisms.
 In support of implementing, monitoring and tracking performance of upstream risk mitigation, the RMI conducts due diligence reviews of the upstream mechanisms incident processes.
 The RMI shares opportunities for improvement observed with both programs.
 For more information, please click HERE.

-In 2018 the RMI conducted on-site visits of mine sites for upstream assurance schemes in the DRC and Rwanda and conducted meetings with industry representatives, civil society, other key stakeholders and governments.
+In 2018 the RMI conducted on-site visits of mine sites for upstream schemes in the DRC and Rwanda and conducted meetings with industry representatives, civil society, other key stakeholders and governments.
 In 2019 the RMI continued the efforts including an in-region visit to Indonesia for the Tin Working Group (TWG) project, and two planned in-region visits; one to the DRC for a cobalt stakeholder meeting organized by the OECD, and the other with the Public Private Alliance for Responsible Minerals Trade (PPA) delegation to 3Ts and gold sites in the DRC and Rwanda.

-The RMI has created an upstream smelter due diligence fund to provide smelters and refiners a financial incentive to responsibly source from conflict-affected and high-risk areas (CAHRAs), offsetting the costs of mine-level assessments where no upstream assurance mechanism currently exists.
+The RMI has created an upstream smelter due diligence fund to provide smelters and refiners a financial incentive to responsibly source from conflict-affected and high-risk areas (CAHRAs), offsetting the costs of mine-level assessments where no upstream mechanism currently exists.
 The fund is an opportunity to encourage responsible sourcing from CAHRAs, while cultivating on-the-ground capacity and transparency in a manner that is not cost-prohibitive.
 The fund is housed within the RBA Foundation.
 Companies can contribute to the fund at their voluntary discretion, and receive acknowledgement.
 To be eligible for use of the funds, smelters must first meet the RMAP eligibility requirements.

 Some key complementary programs to the RMI include: